TRUEPIC/queryql/DOCS.md

 Now, this example is overly simplistic, and probably already handled appropriately by the adapter.
-It becomes more useful, for example, when you have a field that doesn't map directly to a field in your database, like a search
+It becomes more useful, for example, when you have a filter that doesn't map directly to a field in your database, like a search
 query:

 ```js